RuzannaAleksanyan/design_pattern/behavioral_patterns/visitor/README.md

 # Visitor Design Pattern Sample
 This is a C++ implementation of the Visitor design pattern.
 The Visitor pattern allows you to add new operations to existing classes without modifying those classes directly.
+## Notes
+The Visitor pattern is useful when you want to add new operations to existing classes without modifying them.
+It allows you to separate the operations from the classes and keep the code clean and maintainable.
+This sample program demonstrates a simple example of the Visitor design pattern.
+In real-world scenarios, the visitor pattern can be used for more complex operations on multiple classes within a hierarchy.
 ## How to Use
 - Make sure you have the necessary files: "visitor.hpp" and "visitor.cpp".
 - Download or clone the repository to your local machine.